Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Additional Results

 \subsection{Cross-Domain Transfer}

-\Cref{tab:synth_vs_coco_train_appendix} reports the accuracy for models fine-tuned on synthetic data and tested on COCO (unmatched setting) and models fine-tuned and tested on COCO (matched setting), extending the results reported in \Cref{tab:synth_vs_coco_train} (\cref{sec:experiments}) with the standard deviation obtained from five runs.
-Fine-tuning on the complete COCO training set drops VLMs performance to near-zero accuracy.
-While the negative effect of fine-tuning on this data is common among models, the reasons differ.
-After fine-tuning on the complete COCO training set, \llavas stops generating outputs, resulting in answers that always match the empty string. \molmos instead often does not stop generating strings of words from the set $\{center, right, left\}$, resulting in invalid answers. \qwens still generates answers that are mostly valid, but often incorrect.
+\Cref{tab:synth_vs_coco_train_appendix} reports the accuracy for models fine-tuned on synthetic data and tested on COCO (unmatched setting) and models fine-tuned and tested on COCO (matched setting), extending the results of \Cref{tab:synth_vs_coco_train} (\cref{sec:experiments}) with the standard deviation obtained from five runs.
+Similarly, \Cref{tab:synth_vs_coco_train_appendix_b} reports the standard deviation for models fine-tuned on the COCO Subset, balanced in terms of object category and position, extending the results of \Cref{tab:synth_vs_coco_train_b} (\cref{sec:experiments}). the